How To Make Lavender Oil

 Method For Making Lavender Oil

-Place you Lavender into the glass jar and fill with your chosen oil.
+Place your Lavender into the glass jar and fill with your chosen oil.
 Put the lid in place and set the jar in a warm spot to "brew" shaking it periodically to mix.
 Allow to sit at least 48 hours although an extra day will not hurt the process.
 The Lavender Oil will be attracted to your base oil and create a Lavender infused oil.

 If you cannot find a suitable warm spot you may run a sink full of very hot water and then set the glass container in for a while refreshing the hot water as needed and shaking the container to mix the ingredients.
 You will still need to allow it to sit overnight.